-Never cover any slots, holes, or passages in the oven bottom or cover an entire oven rack with materials such as aluminum foil.
+Never cover any slots, holes, or passages in the oven bottom or cover an entire oven rack with materials such as aluminum foil or any oven liners or other materials.
 Aluminum foil linings may trap heat, causing a fire hazard.